coreyeross25/Hammurabi/README.md

 ### Credits

-Adapted from: CIT 591 Assignment 3: Hammurabi, Fall 2010, David Matuszek (this guy is a Rock Star)
+Adapted from: CIT 591 Assignment 3: hammurabi.Hammurabi, Fall 2010, David Matuszek (this guy is a Rock Star)